 - Pinching the bridge of the nose can often help stop a nosebleed.

-- Stuffing a tissue in the affected nostril, and sitting back comfortably (not leaning forward or laying down), and breathing slowly through your mouth, can help you heal faster and get the flow of blood stopped.
+- Stuffing a tissue in the affected nostril, and sitting back comfortably with the head tilted slightly forward, and breathing slowly through your mouth, can help you heal faster and get the flow of blood stopped.